Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 5. Access Control
+"Access Control" is about ensuring that only authorized users can access specific parts of your application.
+This section includes practices such as using trusted system objects for authorization decisions, enforcing access controls on every request, segregating privileged logic, and restricting access to files, resources, URLs, functions, and data.
+The primary goal is to prevent unauthorized access to sensitive areas of your application and data by implementing strong access control practices.
+These practices help protect your application from security threats, ensuring that users can only access what they are allowed to and that sensitive information remains secure.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 5.1 | Use only trusted system objects for access authorization | Use only trusted system objects, such as server-side session objects, for making access authorization decisions. | Access authorization decisions should be based on information from trusted sources within the application. |